-localtime, localtime64 - Date and current time as a structure localtime and localtime64 interpret the time specification to which sec_p points as the number of seconds which have passed since the reference date (epoch).
+localtime and localtime64 interpret the time specification to which sec\p points as the number of seconds which have passed since the reference date (epoch).
 The functions calculate the date and time from this and store the result in a structure of the type tm.
 Negative values are interpreted as seconds before the reference date.
-The earliest displayable date is $01/01/1900\ 00:00:00\ local$ time.
+The earliest displayable date is 01/01/1900 00:00:00 local time.